TriTriTheCuber/TFX/README.md

 ## What is this?
 This is an experimental mod i have been working on for MSFS 2020 & MSFS 2024.
 It adds emergency effects to pre-existing planes.
-You can join the discord for support:
+You can join the [discord](discord.gg/N7cHezb5) for support.

-discord.gg/N7cHezb5
 ## Supported planes

 ### 2020